 Glaucoma in cats is a condition in which the pressure inside the eye reaches abnormal levels.
 This increase in pressure damages the optic nerve and retina of affected cats, creating a multitude of problems.

 But before that, let’s talk about what glaucoma in cats is.
-In this blog, we’ll tell you everything you need to know, from the symptoms to the treatment process and prevention tips.
+We’ll talk about everything you need to know about this eye issue, from the signs right up to how it’s prevented.

 What Is Glaucoma in Cats?

 Aqueous Humor.
-The fluid inside the eyeball that circulates and maintains eye pressure.
+The aqueous humor is the fluid inside the eyeball that maintains eye pressure.

 Ciliary Body.
-Produces the aqueous humor and helps the lens focus on objects.
+The ciliary body is responsible for producing the aqueous humor and aids the lens in focusing on objects.

 Intraocular Pressure.
-IOP refers to the pressure of the fluid inside the eye.
+IOP is the pressure of the fluid inside the eye.

 Iridocorneal Angle.
-The area where the iris and cornea meet, which is the primary pathway for the outflow of the aqueous humor.
-Also known as the drainage angle.
+Otherwise known as the drainage angle, the iridocorneal angle is the primary passageway for the outflow of the aqueous humor.

 What are the Types of Glaucoma in Cats?